LelsersLasers/GhostsAndGold/README.md

     - Maybe make instructions show on first boot?
 - Tetris blocks
     - More shapes?
-    - Spawn rate depends on ticks?
-    - When spawning a tetris blocks, pause normal spawn?
 - PERFORMANCE
     - Run State.update() in background of State.draw()
     - Replace pygame.draw with blit?